esteinig/netviewP/README.md

 NetView is designed for large data sets (n > 100-1k, SNPs > 10k-100k) and has been tested on smaller data sets (n > 82, SNPs > 300).
 Care needs to be taken for heterogeneous population sizes and populations where n < 10 (see Neuditschko et al. 2012).
 A stepwise reduction in *k* (usually *k* < 10) can sometimes recover resolution for such datasets.
 Very small data sets should be avoided as the effect of a small number of individuals or populations has not been properly assessed.

+Writing the output graphs as edge lists (`--edges`) can take a long time for large data sets and has therefore been disabled by default.
+The edge files are needed for Cytoscape.

 **Quality Control**

 Unexpected similarity can occur between samples that share large proportions of missing data.
 Standard quality control with PLINK is recommended as outlined in Neuditschko et al. (2012).

 **Distance Metrics**

 The choice of genetic distance measure is crucial to the analysis, since it determines which nodes are connected by the minimum spanning tree and mk-NN.
 The default distance is the allele sharing distance (1 - Identity by Similarity) (`--distance-matrix` in PLINK).
 This does not work for haploid genotypes or other non-genetic data, for instance when constructing networks for ecological or biogeographical data.
-Hamming distance or any of the [supported metrics](http://docs.scipy.org/doc/scipy-0.15.1/reference/generated/scipy.spatial.distance.pdist.html) in `pdist` from `scipy` can be calculated instead.
+Hamming distance or any of the [supported metrics](http://docs.scipy.org/doc/scipy-0.15.1/reference/generated/scipy.spatial.distance.pdist.html) in `pdist` can be calculated instead.
 A pre-computed distance matrix can be used as input with `-m`.
 In this case, the pipeline will use the matrix directly for NetView.
 Future updates will implement additional genetic distance measures.

 **Nearest Neighbour**